 The Fair Labor Standards Act (FLSA) is a group of federal rules and regulations that determine eligibility for overtime pay.
-In August 2004, major changes to these rules and regulations were implemented by the Department of Labor (DOL).
 Generally under FLSA, if you perform duties that do not meet one of the exemption tests developed by the DOL, your position is classified as non-exempt and you are eligible for compensatory time/overtime.
 However, if you perform duties that meet one of the exemption tests developed by the DOL, your position is classified as exempt and you are not eligible for compensatory time/overtime pay per the FLSA guidelines.